dialogoo/.github/profile/README.md

+# DIALOGOO
-## dialogoo: LLMs as Communication Infrastructure
+## LLMs as Communication Infrastructure

 At **dialogoo**, we design and develop with the conviction that **Large Language Models (LLMs) are enablers of communication**—not endpoints, not actors, not companions.